Rhetos/WindowsAuthImpersonation/Readme.md

 # WindowsAuthImpersonation

 WindowsAuthImpersonation is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
-It allows users to issue requests as another user when using Windows Authentication and http client with cookie support.
+It allows users to issue requests as another user when using Windows Authentication and HTTP client with cookie support.
+The impersonation information is persisted in the custom authentication cookie.

 Most common scenario is using this plugin together with with [RestGenerator](https://github.com/Rhetos/RestGenerator) plugin for RESTful access to Rhetos.
-The impersonation information is persisted in the custom authentication cookie.

 Contents: